From Fürth to Nuremberg along the Pegnitz

 Fürth city park

 However, the foundation stone for the close relationship between the people of Fürth and their park was laid by the city garden director Hans Schiller in 1951 with the "Green and Blooming" garden show.
 His designs were followed: Rose Garden, Reception Garden, Fountain Courtyard and Rhododendron Garden.
 They all enchant people every year with their floral splendour.
 The municipal school garden was also redesigned.
-There are sections for medicinal plants, vegetables and spices, aquatic plants and many different species of native and exotic flora.
+Here there are sections for medicinal plants, vegetables and spices, aquatic plants and many different species of native and exotic flora.
 The large playgrounds, an open-air stage and the Stadtparkcafé invite visitors to spend their leisure time in a fulfilling way, enjoying exercise and fun, peace and culture.
 The educational tree trail, which is open all year round, offers intellectual nourishment for those hungry for knowledge.
 Visitors can relax with a glass of wine or a cappuccino in the Stadtparkcafé.

 Direction